Who is Mushroom on The Masked Singer and who has left the competition so far?

 The Masked Singer 2022: Who is Mushroom, is she Sheridan Smith, Charlotte Church or Kimberley Walsh, what clues have been revealed so far and when is the final?

-THE Masked Singer semi-final is around the corner and many fans on social media are guessing who they think Mushroom is.
+THE final of The Masked Singer is around the corner and many fans on social media are guessing who they think Mushroom is.

 The ITV series may be coming to an end, but there are still five celebrities waiting to be revealed with two episodes remaining.

-The semi-final of The Masked Singer is set to take place tomorrow night (February 5), with the final scheduled for February 12.
+The final of The Masked Singer is set to take place tomorrow night (February 12) at 7pm.

 The Masked Singer follows 12 celebrities who are hidden behind bizarre costumes as they battle it out each week, performing songs to a live audience and panel.